coi-dev/flutter-deltachat-core/README.md

+# Project on Hold
+Please note that this project is currently on hold.
+A full mail stack in pure Dart is being worked on at https://github.com/enough-software/enough_mail which is planned to replace Delta Chat Core for future email messaging apps by this team.
+Of course Delta Chat continues to thrive and is not affected by this fork's change.

 # Delta Chat Core Plugin

 The Delta Chat core plugin provides a Flutter / Dart wrapper for the [Delta Chat Core](https://github.com/deltachat/deltachat-core-rust) (DCC).
 This plugin interacts with the native platform and calls DCC to enable IMAP / SMTP based chats.